A website devoted to teaching/playing/composing for/ the King of Instruments

 2' Flautino G56 -- C61, 6 dead notes at the top

 This represents a total of 111 equivalent small pipes in the manual divisions which have been made not to sound.
-When this is factored in, the instrument commands the equivalent of 5,779 sounding pipes on either A or B voicing variation.
-With the Allen module contributing the equivalent of another 430 sounding pipes to Memories One & Two, the instrument now plays with 92 stops, 115 ranks, and over 6K [6,209] pipes.
+When this is factored in, the main instrument commands the equivalent of 5,779 sounding pipes using either A or B voicing variations at a time.
+With both Allen modules contributing the equivalent of another 430 sounding pipes and the Archive contributing another 1,470, the instrument has expanded to 141 equivalent ranks and 7,679 equivalent pipes controlled by 112 speaking stops.

 Three phone (1/4") output jacks per division, plus two special output jacks for the entire organ, 20 in all, provided at the back of the console allow it to send as many separate output signals to external amps and/or speaker cabinets.
 The console is Guild standard, supplied with Fatar premium keybords, MIDI friendly, and equipped with lighted MIDI rocker tablets for MIDI program changes by division which make it capable of storing sounds from an external sound module on its piston memory.
 Separate divisional cancels which operate by pressing the various divisional labels situated at the top of the stop jambs are also provided.
 The combination action is computer capture with 8 programmable memory banks.
 Additional console controls included as standard are Ventil tilting tablets which silence reeds or mixtures (duplicated with toe studs), a Pedal to Great (Automatic Pedal) reversible piston, a reversible Tutti piston and toe stud, "0 [zero] pistons" which remember starting hand registrations, unison intermanual and manual to pedal couplers, registered Crescendo shoe with 8 lighted positions, separate expression shoes for the Swell, Choir/Positiv, Solo, and Echo divisions, an All Swells to Swell piston which makes the Great and Pedal expressable through the Swell shoe along with all the other divisions, divisional Tremolos adjustable for depth and speed, adjustable Great, Pedal, and Master Volume, adjustable Brilliance control, transposer, pitch control, divisional generator tuning, and headphone jack.